A Travel Bond is a recognised security guarantee and can be in the form of a bank bond or insurance backed bond.

 Travel Bonds are one of the major insolvency protection options which the 2018 Package Travel Regulations (PTRs) permit travel organisers to use for non-flight packages.

-To use this option the Travel Organiser must be a Member of an approved body (approved by Department for Business, Energy and Industrial Strategy (BEIS)).
-BEIS regulate the approved bodies who then oversee the bonding process to ensure that the bond is at an adequate level to meet insolvency requirements.
+To use this option the Travel Organiser must be a Member of an approved body (approved by the Department for Business and Trade).
+The Department for Business and Trade regulate the approved bodies who then oversee the bonding process to ensure that the bond is at an adequate level to meet insolvency requirements.

 ABTOT & Travel Bonds